 Heidi Stauff Originally from New England, she currently resides in Atlanta, Georgia, where she lives with her husband and two children.
 A former professional musician and singer, she holds a BA in English Literature from Liberty University, and her fiction and poetry is published in the Woven Tale Press, Rock & Sling and New Reader Magazine.

-Angelica Gonzalez Graduate of the Writing, Literature & Publishing program at Emerson College, MA.
+Angelica Smith Graduate of the Writing, Literature & Publishing program at Emerson College, MA.
 She has worked as a reader for Stork magazine, Central Square Theater, and Wilde Press.